cecilegltslmcs/recommender_sys_books/README.md

 The datasets were downloaded on this page : [Datasets from Kaggle](!https://www.kaggle.com/bahramjannesarr/goodreads-book-datasets-10m).

 The first part of this project was cleaning and exploration of the datasets.
 This exploration was made in two parts:
-- One part on Books' informations
-- The other part about Users Ratings' information.
+- One part about tabular data (numerical and categorical data)
-(This step is on WIP...)
+- One part about textual data (description text of books) (This step is on WIP...)